imrafaelmerino/json-values/docs/index.md

 * The singleton _JsNothing.NOTHING_ represents nothing.
 It's not part of any specification.
 It's a convenient type that makes certain functions that return a JsValue **total** on their arguments.
+For example, the function

+_JsValue get(JsPath)_

-For example, the function _JsValue get(JsPath)_ is total because it returns a JsValue for every JsPath.
+is total because it returns a JsValue for every JsPath.
 If there is no element located at the specified path, it returns _NOTHING_.
+In other functions like

+_Json putIfPresent(Function<JsValue, JsValue>)_

-In other functions like _Json putIfPresent(Function<JsValue, JsValue>)_, this type comes in handy as well because it's possible, just returning _NOTHING_, not to insert anything even if an element is present.
+this type comes in handy as well because it's possible, just returning _NOTHING_, not to insert anything even if an element is present.

 ## <a name="jspair"></a> JsPair
 There are different overloaded static factory methods to create pairs: